 At Morpeth All Saints Church of England Aided First School our aim is that all "…pupils’ spiritual, moral, social and cultural development and, within this, the promotion of fundamental British Values, are at the heart of our school’s work" (Ofsted Framework 2016)

 At Morpeth All Saints Church of England Aided First School, we work hard to achieve this through "…thoughtful and wide-ranging promotion…" of SMSCD activities.
 Below are the objectives we wish for each pupil to achieve also examples of the planned opportunities that we provide at Morpeth All Saints Church of England Aided First School to ensure our pupils become confident life-long learners.

 The Department for Education reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs"

 The government set out its definition of British Values in the 2011 Prevent Strategy, and these values were reiterated by the Prime Minister in June 2014, David Cameron emphasised the important role that British values play in education.

 At Morpeth All Saints CE Aided First School these values are reinforced regularly and in the following ways:

 The Rule of Law:

 The importance of laws whether they are those that govern the class, the school or the country are clearly and consistently promoted and reinforced through our school rules and behaviour policy.
-During Thinking Skills activities, PHSE, RE, our use of the Characteristics of Effective Learning and every day school life pupils explore and discuss the concepts of justice, fairness, rewards, consequences and the importance of right and wrong.
+During thinking skills activities, PHSE, RE, our use of the characteristics of effective learning and every day school life pupils explore and discuss the fundamental concepts of justice, fairness, rewards, consequences and the importance of right and wrong.
 Our pupils are also taught the reasons behind laws that govern and protect us during visits from authorities such as the Community Police Officers, Fire Service etc. and are regular parts of our calendar and help reinforce this message.